 Device Reset - If the Advanced Encryption Controller detects physical tampering, or if the number of consecutive incorrect password attempts exceeds 10 attempts, the device will initiate a reset sequence.
-Important - When a device is reset, all onboard data will be erased and the device returns to factory settings - so remember your password.
-NOTE: Admins can reset password using either SafeConsole or EMS depending on which management server the device is being managed by.
+Important - When a device is reset, all onboard data will be erased, and the device returns to factory settings - so remember your password.
+NOTE: Admins can reset password using SafeConsole.

-Anti-Malware Autorun Protection (Managed Only) - Your device is capable of protecting you from many of the latest malware threats targeting USB drives by detecting and preventing autorun execution of unapproved programs.
+Anti-Malware Autorun Protection - Your device can protect you from many of the latest malware threats targeting USB drives by detecting and preventing autorun execution of unapproved programs.
 It can also be unlocked in Read-Only Mode if you suspect the host computer is infected.

-Simple Device Management - Your device includes the IronKey Control Panel, a program for accessing your files, managing your device and editing your preferences, changing your device password, and safely locking your device.
+Simple Device Management - Your device includes the IronKey Control Panel, a program for accessing your files, managing your device, and editing your preferences, changing your device password, and safely locking your device.